mficzel/NeosBestPactices/README.md

 1. Fusion files SHOULD only contain a single prototype.
 The folder and filenames MUST reflect the names of the contained prototypes.

 1. The Fusion prototype-namespace SHOULD be structured and nested.
-It is RECOMMENDED to start with one of the prefixes “Content”, “Document”, “Component”,  “Helper” “Presentation” and “Integration”.
+It is RECOMMENDED to start with one of the prefixes `Content`, `Document`, `Component`,  `Helper` `Presentation` and `Integration`.

 1. Each non-abstract NodeType SHOULD have a matching Fusion prototype.
 This is the default way of Neos to find a matching Renderer and makes the code easy to understand.
 We RECOMMEND to abstract code into Fusion prototypes that are not bound to NodeTypes and reuse them across the project.

-1. Fusion prototypes with the prefixes “Content” and “Document” SHOULD implement the rendering of a Content or Document NodeType.
+1. Fusion prototypes with the prefixes `Content` and `Document` SHOULD implement the rendering of a Content or Document NodeType.

-1. Fusion prototypes with the “Component” Prefix SHOULD implement reusable rendering aspects.
+1. Fusion prototypes with the `Component` Prefix SHOULD implement reusable rendering aspects.

 1. The rendering of content SHOULD be defined in Fusion-AFX.
 Fluid-Templates are still supported but no longer considered best-practice.

-1. Fusion-files that modify prototypes from other packages MUST have “Override” in the file- or folder name.
+1. Fusion-files that modify prototypes from other packages MUST have `Override` in the file- or folder name.

 1. For larger projects the presentainal prototypes SHOULD be separated from Integration.
-This can be done with seperate packages or folders “Presentation”, “Integration”.
+This can be done with seperate packages or folders `Presentation`, `Integration`.
 Those presentational Fusion prototypes MUST implement rendering aspects only without fetching data from the ContentRepository.

 1. Visual differentiations between Documents SHOULD be implemented via separate Document-NodeTypes.
 Especially the layout property from Neos.Neos:NodeTypes.Page layout property SHOULD NOT be used.